 You are going to want a contingent of friends and helpers to pull this off.
-You will be using a few rollers and you need some people to push, one or two people to move the roller from the back to the front and so on until you get the shed to the proper place.
+You will be using a few rollers and you need some people to push, one or two people to move the roller from the back to the front, and so on until you get the shed to the proper place.

 A Small Forklift

 Do you have access to a crane?
 No, probably not.
 Silly question.
-The next best thing is find yourself a small Bobcat with a forklift attachment and use that to lift the shed up and drive it to the new location.
-Take the time to study up on the proper use and driving techniques for forklift vehicles.
+The next best thing is to find yourself a small Bobcat with a forklift attachment and use that to lift the shed up and drive it to the new location.
+Take the time to study the proper use and driving techniques for forklift vehicles.

 Even with this mechanical assistance, you are going to want a few friends to make sure the shed is properly placed on the forklift and it is clearing any potential obstacles in your way.
-When you are sitting the cab of the forklift, your visibility will not be ideal.
+When you are sitting in the cab of the forklift, your visibility will not be ideal.
 Having an extra set of eyes is a good idea.